TailwindFinancial/TailwindOS-app/docs/IMPLEMENTATION_SUMMARY.md

-# Tailwind Lite Mobile App - Implementation Summary
+# Tailwind Mobile App - Implementation Summary

 ## Executive Summary

-This document summarizes the comprehensive implementation of the Tailwind Lite mobile application.
-The app has been built with professional-grade code quality, extensive documentation, and a solid architectural foundation ready for production deployment.
+This document summarizes the comprehensive implementation of the Tailwind mobile application.

 ## Completed Implementation